Yup. 9 whole months.

 That was a pretty jumbled up list of things but I hope you enjoyed reading!

-I’m currently in the process of starting up a completely new blog (recipes) which is why I haven’t been posting as much lately.
+I’m currently in the process of starting up a completely new vegan baking blog which is why I haven’t been posting as much lately.
 It should be ready to go in a month or two and I’ll post an update here for anyone who is interested.